General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Numerical Tests: curved spacetime

-In this Section we present a stationary solution of the spherically symmetric equations of GRDHD in a Schwarzschild spacetime.
-In the following, we return to using geometrised units.
-For perfect fluids, the fully general-relativistic solution is known as the so-called ``Michel solution'' \citep{Michel72_new} and, together with the ``Bondi-Hoyle'' solution \citep{Bondi52_new}, serves as the reference solution for models of accreting nonrotating black holes in spherical symmetry, \citep[see \eg ][and references therein]{Nobili1991} as well as serves as a testbed for GRHD and GRMHD codes \citep[see, \eg][]{Hawley84a,Porth2017,Weih2020b}.
+In this section we present a stationary solution of the spherically symmetric equations of GRDHD in a Schwarzschild spacetime.
+For perfect fluids, the fully general-relativistic solution is known as the so-called ``Michel solution'' \citep{Michel72_new} and, together with the ``Bondi-Hoyle'' solution \citep{Bondi52_new}, serves as the reference solution for models of accreting nonrotating black holes in spherical symmetry, \citep[see \eg ][and references therein]{Nobili1991} as well as a testbed for GRHD and GRMHD codes \citep[see, \eg][]{Hawley84a,Porth2017,Weih2020b}.

 The effects of shear viscosity -- such as the one arising from turbulent motion -- have first been considered by \citet{Turolla1989}, who however adopted a description in terms of the general-relativistic NS equations.
-However, already in this simplified setup, \citet{Turolla1989} have pointed out the numerous subtleties and highly nontrivial behaviour of the problem of stationary viscous accretion onto a black hole.
+Already in their simplified setup, \citet{Turolla1989} have pointed out the numerous subtleties and highly nontrivial behaviour of the problem of stationary viscous accretion onto a black hole.
 Hence, to the best of our knowledge, the problem of stationary, spherically symmetric accretion of bulk viscous fluids onto nonrotating black holes using second-order dissipative-hydrodynamics framework has not been considered before.
 We here use the solution of this problem obtained from the corresponding system of ordinary differential equations (ODEs) to test our implementation of bulk viscosity in \texttt{BHAC} in a curved spacetime geometry.
 Details on the derivation and solution of the ODEs can be found in Appendix \ref{sec:vis_acc_details}.

 We assume the fluid to be a mixture of ionised non-relativistic hydrogen coupled to photons by employing the following EOS \citep[see, \eg][]{Rezzolla_book:2013}